matthiasgubler/shopwithme-backend/README.md

 mvn spring-boot:run
 ```

-### Run and build it locally
+### Run everything in one command
 There is also a way to run and build everything locally on docker with an volume attached, so the data is persistent.
-Just run the script `build_and_run_complete.sh`
+Just run `docker-compose up -d --build` in the project directory.

+To stop it again: `docker-compose down`

+And if you want to remove all local data: `docker-compose down -v`